steven-olson/radiantgraph_tht/README.md

 or coordinator that execute on business logic without defining the nitty gritty of how to actually acheive that.
 I didn't have the time to do that here.

+Oh also I realize a lot of this isn't async like fastapi wants, I'm still coming from the django/flask world of spinning up a thread for each request.
+If I had more time I'd go through and ensure async is achieved to make sure performance is optimal.
+The biggest hurdle there would be to make sure the psql driver is properly async, something I recall being an issue last time I tried something similar.